-In addition to their toxic element content, fly ashes produced by these facilities pose a threat due to their very fine particle fraction.
+In addition to their toxic element content, fly ashes produced by these facilities pose a threat due to the very fine particles contained within them.
 These particles are small enough to be inhaled into the extremities of the lung airways, and as a result can lead to adverse human health effects.
-Pollution control devices are significantly less efficient at capturing such 'respirable' particles, which can contain higher concentration of toxic elements that the fly ash as a whole.
+Pollution control devices are significantly less efficient at capturing such small 'respirable' particles, which can contain higher concentrations of toxic elements than the bulk fly ash.